CommitHub/CommitHub-Blog/src/pages/blogs/04-15-2020-getting-started-with-pihole/index.md

 ssh user@192.168.0.1
 ```

-Make sure to replace the text with the appropiate user and IP address.
+Make sure to replace the text with the appropriate user and IP address.
-It should prompt you to enter the password for that user and when it's succesful you should be able to do stuff on your Pi on another device.
+It should prompt you to enter the password for that user and when it's successful you should be able to do stuff on your Pi on another device.

 ## Installing Pi-hole